c-argus/90squizgame/README.md

 * Add more questions but using images, videos and sound to make the user experience more plesant and fun.

 ## Testing

+* Internal Links
+  - All internal links were tested to make sure that all pages are correctly connected.
+  - Navigations links brings the user to the relevant pages.

+* Forms
+  - All the forms were tested and works perfectly, it requires entries in every field, will only save the nickname if provided, and the save button works.

 ### JSHint
 * No errors reported using JSHint website when using the following parameters (entered at the top of the code section):